-This page describes Westminster’s regularly scheduled Faith in Action partnership and advocacy opportunities.
-Email the Faith in Action Council to learn more.
-Sign up for the Faith in Action News to have upcoming event details delivered directly to your inbox.
+Brief descriptions of current advocacy, education, and partnership opportunities are provided below, with links to learn more and participate.
+Sign up for Faith in Action News to have upcoming event details delivered directly to your inbox.

 Social Justice Forum

 The Social Justice Forum has moved to a hybrid format, meeting in person and online during the learning hour on Sundays, 9:15 – 10:15 am.
 Coordinated by the Social Justice Ministry Team, the Social Justice Forum is a weekly education series examining a wide range of public issues through the lens of Christian faith.
 The theme for the 2021-22 program year is Diving Deeper Together So All Will Flourish.
 Learn more

 Align Minneapolis (formerly Downtown Congregations to End Homelessness) engages congregations and communities together to address homelessness.
 Get training to be an intake volunteer for emergency rental assistance.
 Volunteers complete two 2-hour online training sessions, and sign up for one-hour intake sessions assisting ERA applicants.
 Learn more (pdf)

 CAPI guides refugees and immigrants and other neighbors in northwestern Hennepin County in the journey toward self-determination and social equality by connecting them with the resources they need to thrive.
 A limited number of volunteers are delivering grocery for seniors.
 Learn more (pdf)

 FEAST provides hospitality and hot nutritious meals to our neighbors in need on Sunday evenings.
 During COVID-19, volunteers pack and deliver to-go meals to guests at Plymouth Congregational Church from 3:30-6:30 pm on the fourth Sunday of each month.
 Learn more (pdf)